Chen Youliang: Tomb Memorial

 After Chen's death at the Battle of Poyang Lake, he was buried in the southern slope of Sheshan, near the Wuchang Bridge Head (武昌橋頭) of Yangtze River Bridge in present-day Wuhan City, Hubei Province (next to the Yellow Crane Tower, a famous scenic spot in Wuhan, Hubei Province).
 Zhu Yuanzhang is said to have visited the tomb the following year to pay his respects, and inscribed the words "Human Retribution, Heaven's Will" on a stone tablet erected near the tomb.

 The tomb is circular and surrounded by a brick wall, with a path leading to the tomb of 16 steps.
 It was built against the mountain and it fratures an hexagonal pavilion.
 There is a tombstone inscribed with Chen's name in front of the tomb, and in front of the sixteen-step path leading to the tomb there is a tall granite archway with four pillars and three gates, inscribed with the words: "Heroic Figure of Jianghan" (Jiang Han Xian Ying, 江漢先英) on the front and "Heroic Spirit of the Three Chu Regions" (San Chu Xiongfeng, 三楚雄風) on the back.
 The tomb complex is surrounded by pines and cypresses.
 There is also a memorial hall dedicated to Chen in Xiantao, Hubei.
 In Miancheng there is a building which is said to have been Chen's temporary palace.
 He is also said to have established a temporary palace in his native Huangpengshan, This palace was called Yamen (衙门) by locals.
-Today only it's ruins remain.
+Today only its ruins remain.
 In Huangpengshan he also built a grand stone paved road, "Hua Street" (华街), today known as the "Ming and Qing Dynasty Bluestone Ancient Street" (明清青石板古街).
 Chen also built two other streets in Huangpeng, which formed a sizable market square, which are no longer extant.
 Hua Street, however, has been preserved to this day.
 In Youlong Mountain (游龙山), Huangpeng, there is an ancient tomb said to be the tomb of Chen Qianyi, grandfather of Chen Youliang.